The Scottish Mason Bees project raised awareness of Mason bees and other bees through workshops and surveys.

 This species of cuckoo has a restricted distribution in the UK and is thought to parasitise the nests of all three mason bees mentioned above.

-This project has assessed the Scottish populations of all three species of mason bee and the ruby tailed wasp by running three survey training days with volunteers.
-Additionally this project has run training workshops on an introduction to solitary bees and how to survey and monitor them.
+This project ran surveys with the help of volunteers to visit several sites to look for the three species of mason bee and the ruby tailed wasp.
+Additionally this project has run training workshops introducing solitary bees and how to survey and monitor them.